This is part one in our “Exposure for Video” series

 The F-stop is a ratio that measures the iris diameter relative to the focal length f.
 That’s why it’s represented as a fraction, f/x.

 If I double the diameter of a circle, the area of a circle will become four times as large (remember that πr² equation from geometry class?).
 So if I double the diameter of the iris by going from f/8 to f/4, the iris gets four times bigger, and will let in four times as much light.
 Four times the light… that’s two stops (because 4=2×2).
-Eight times the light?
+If you want eight times the light?
 That would be three stops brighter.
 One sixteenth the light?
 Four stops darker.

 Now, as promised, the chart of f-stops: